 What Science Says About Vegan Aging

-Based on the best information I could find, eating a vegan diet won’t inherently make you age faster or slower—but it’s more likely to make you age slower.
+Based on the best evidence we have today, eating a vegan diet won’t inherently make you age faster or slower—but it’s more likely to make you age slower.

 The actual speed of your aging will depend on the specific dietary decisions you make as a vegan.